-•Grants-in-Aid for Scientific Research is a competitive funding intended to provide financial support for creative and pioneering research conducted by individual researchers.
+- •Grants-in-Aid for Scientific Research is a competitive funding intended to provide financial support for creative and pioneering research conducted by individual researchers.
 Therefore, the contents of the Research Proposal Document must be original planned by the applicant.

-In preparing Research Proposal Document, plagiarism and/or misappropriation of the research contents of others are strictly impermissible.
-Applicants must comply with research ethics.

-- •The research using the KAKENHI fund should be carried out by the researcher(s)' own initiative and responsibility.
-Therefore, the implementation of a KAKENHI research project and publication of the research results are solely attributed to the researcher(s)' responsibility and view, and do not reflect that of the funding sector nor of the government. - •To ensure the quality of scientific knowledge and to gain trust of society on scientists and scientific communities, it is essential to exercise fair and conscientious research activities with the adherence to the code of conduct for scientists.
-Applicants must understand and practice the contents of both the statement "Code of Conduct for Scientists" (section I. "Responsibilities of Scientists") by the Science Council of Japan and the booklet "For the Sound Development of Science The Attitude of a Conscientious Scientist -" (especially section I "What Is a Responsible Research Activity?") issued by the Japan Society for the Promotion of Science (JSPS).
+In preparing Research Proposal Document, plagiarism and/or misappropriation of the research - In preparing Research Proposal Document, plagiarism and/or misappropriation of the research contents of others are strictly impermissible.
+Applicants must comply with research ethics. - 'The research using the KAKENHI fund should be carried out by the researcher(s)' own initiative and responsibility.
+Therefore, the implementation of a KAKENHI research project and publication of the research results are solely attributed to the researcher(s)' responsibility and view, and do not reflect that of the funding sector nor of the government. - 'To ensure the quality of scientific knowledge and to gain trust of society on scientists and scientific communities, it is essential to exercise fair and conscientious research activities with the adherence to the code of conduct for scientists.
+Applicants must understand and practice the contents of both the Statement "Code of Conduct for Scientists -Revised Version-" (section I. "Responsibilities of Scientists") by the Science Council of Japan and the booklet "For the Sound Development of Science The Attitude of a Conscientious Scientist -" (especially section I "What Is a Responsible Research Activity?") issued by the Japan Society for the Promotion of Science (JSPS).